Formicarius: Contents

-The Formicarius uses a teacher-pupil dialogue as its format.
+The Formicarius uses a teacher–pupil dialogue as its format.
 The teacher is a theologian who is clearly meant to be Nider himself.
 The student is presented as a curious but lazy individual who is there primarily to prompt the theologian to recount contemporary stories related to the book's many themes.
 Every topic follows the formula of the theologian reciting biblical, patristic, or scholastic literature.

 In each case, the student quickly becomes bored and asks for contemporary examples.
-After the theologian would present these, the student asks clarifying questions that Nider used to dispel what he saw as common misconceptions.
+After the theologian presents these, the student asks clarifying questions that Nider used to dispel what he saw as common misconceptions.
 The contemporary examples that the theologian provides draw heavily from Nider's own experience and especially from his time at the Council of Basel.

 The treatise is organized according to the forms and conditions of the lives of ants.
 The first book focuses on the deeds of good men and women and is organized around the occupations of ants.
 The second book, dealing with revelations, was based on ants' varied means of locomotion.
 The third book examines false visions and uses the variable sizes and kinds of ants.

 The fourth book deals with the virtues of saints and other holy people, using the stages of an ant's life cycle.
 The fifth book, on witches, is structured around the colors of ants.
 Additionally, each of the twelve chapters of each book was based on one of sixty conditions of ants' lives.
 This complex system of using ants as metaphors for various aspects of Christian belief and practice is only really addressed in the first few lines of each chapter, after which Nider focuses on whatever theme he means to address with almost no further reference to ants.